Homogeneous polynomials and spurious local minima on the unit sphere: Conclusion

 \section{Conclusion}

 In this paper we have considered homogeneous polynomial optimization on the Euclidean sphere $\bS^{n-1}$ and completely characterize all points that satisfy first- and second-order necessary optimality conditions, solely in terms of $f$, its gradient and the two smallest eigenvalues of its Hessian.
-This characterization is valid for a generic degree-$d$ form $f$ where ``genericity" is fully characterized in terms of the resultant of a single system of polynomial equations.
-Then for those generic forms $f$, the absence of spurious local minimum can be characterized, in particular via some decomposition of a related gradient ideal.
+Then one may characterize a class of degree-$d$ forms with no spurious local minima, in particular via some decomposition of a related gradient ideal.

-While the characterization of all points that satisfy first- and second-order necessary optimality conditions is also valid for positively homogeneous functions, characterizing the absence of spurious minimum is challenging as we cannot invoke any more algebraic properties of $f$ and the genericity property needs to be explicitated.
-Also, the second characterization of no spurious minimum via the gradient variety is proper to forms.
+While the characterization of all points that satisfy first- and second-order necessary optimality conditions is also valid for twice continuously differentiable positively homogeneous functions, characterizing a class of such functions with no spurious local minima is challenging as we cannot invoke algebraic properties of $f$ any more; indeed the second characterization of no spurious local minima via a certain gradient variety is proper to forms.
 Another issue for further investigation is the case where $f$ is an arbitrary degree-$d$ polynomial and not a form any more.

 {\bf Acknowledgement:} The author gratefully acknowledges Professor Jiawang Nie (UCSD at San Diego) for fruitful discussions that helped improve the paper.